-(a) Referee Systems - The three-official system (one Referee/ two Linesmen) and the two-official system (two Referees) are the only approved systems for USA Hockey sanctioned games.
-When the two official system is used, the duties of the Linesmen will be carried out by both Referees.
+(a) Referee Systems - The three-official system (one Referee/ two Linespersons) and the two-official system (two Referees) are the only approved systems for USA Hockey sanctioned games.
+When the two official system is used, the duties of the Linespersons will be carried out by both Referees.

-However, Districts or Affiliates are authorized to use the four-official system (two Referee/two Linesmen) for games involving teams in the Youth and Girls' 14 & under age classifications and older (including High School and Adults).
+However, Districts or Affiliates are authorized to use the four-official system (two Referee/two Linespersons) for games involving teams in the Youth and Girls' 14 & under age classifications and older (including High School and Adults).

-- (b) For Regional and National Championships, the District Referee-in-Chief or their duly appointed representative shall appoint all on-ice officials.
-Required off-ice officials shall be assigned by the respective Tournament Officials. - (c) All On-Ice Officials shall wear black trousers and an official sweater with the current USA Hockey officiating crest on the left chest of the sweater during all games.
+- (b) For Regional and National Championships, the District Refereein-Chief or their duly appointed representative shall appoint all on-ice officials.
+Required off-ice officials shall be assigned by the respective Tournament Officials. - (c) All On-lce Officials shall wear black trousers and an official sweater with the current USA Hockey officiating crest on the left chest of the sweater during all games.
 Any other crest that is worn must be located on either arm of the sweater.
 The wearing of nameplates and/or numbers shall be regulated by each League.

 Each official is required to wear a black hockey helmet, with chin strap properly fastened, and a non-altered half-shield visor properly attached to their helmets.
+All officials under the age of 18-years are required to wear a neck laceration protector designed for that purpose.
+All officials who are 18 years of age or older are strongly recommended to wear a neck laceration protector designed for that purpose.

-(d) If for any reason, the on-ice officials appointed are prevented from appearing, the Managers or Coaches of the two teams shall agree on a Referee and Linesmen (three-official system) or two Referees (two-official system).
+(d) If for any reason, the on-ice officials appointed are prevented from appearing, the Managers or Coaches of the two teams shall agree on a Referee and Linespersons (three-official system) or two Referees (two-official system).
 If unable to agree, they shall appoint a player from each team to serve in this capacity.
 If the regularly appointed officials appear during the progress of the game, they shall immediately replace the temporary officials.

 If one of the officials (three-official system) is unable to participate or finish the game, the Referee has the authority to appoint another official, if they deem necessary.
-Otherwise, the game shall continue with one Referee and one Linesman or two Referees as mandated by the local governing body.
-If one of the officials (four-official system) is unable to participate or finish the game, the Referee has the authority to appoint another official, if they deem necessary.
-Otherwise, the game shall continue with one Referee and two Linesmen.
-Officials
+Otherwise, the game shall continue with one Referee and one Linesperson or two Referees as mandated by the local governing body.
+If one of the officials (four-official system) is unable to participate

-(e) Should an Official accidentally leave the ice or receive an injury that incapacitates them from discharging their duties while play is in progress, the play shall be immediately stopped by an On-Ice Official.
+- or finish the game, the Referee has the authority to appoint another official, if they deem necessary.
+Otherwise, the game shall continue with one Referee and two Linespersons. - (e) Should an Official accidentally leave the ice or receive an injury that incapacitates them from discharging their duties while play is in progress, the play shall be immediately stopped by an On-Ice Official.